Soren-Kierkegaard/MRI-Image-Analysis/README.md

 # Acknowlege

-- Originly coded in March.
-2020
+- Originly coded in July 2018
+- Recoded in March 2020